 Section 11: Detailed budget

 Justification of costs Provide a breakdown of research costs associated with undertaking the research and provide justification for the resources requested, including the following:

 - Community and public involvement

 - External intervention costs

 Please refer to the RIGHT finance guidance to assist with preparation of a detailed budget.
-For help with estimating community and public involvement costs please see the involvement cost calculator and budgeting guide).
-A copy of the Finance Form is available to download.
+For help with estimating community and public involvement costs please see the payment guidance for researchers and professionals).

 Section 12: Management and Governance